-Ratified by the Governing Body:
+Ratified by the Governing Body on Tuesday 2nd May, 2017

-To be reviewed (annually):
+To be reviewed (annually) May 2018

-1. Introduction
+1. INTRODUCTION

-- 1.1 Safeguarding is defined as: - protecting children from maltreatment - preventing impairment of children's health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best life chances. - 1.2 Child Protection is defined as: - the activity that is undertaken to protect specific children who are suffering or likely to suffer significant harm.
+- 1.1 Safeguarding is defined as - - Protecting children from maltreatment; - Preventing impairment of children's health or development; - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best life chances. - 1.2 Child Protection is defined as - - The activity that is undertaken to protect specific children who are suffering or likely to suffer significant harm.

-(Working Together, DfE 2018)
+(Working Together, DfE 2015)

-This includes, but is not limited to safeguarding children in specific circumstances:
+This includes, but is not limited to safeguarding children in specific circumstances

-Neglect Physical abuse

-Emotional abuse Sexual abuse

-Bullying, including online and prejudice-based Racist, disability and homophobic or

-bullying transphobic abuse

-Gender based violence/violence against women and girls Radicalisation and/or extremist behaviour

-Child Sexual Exploitation and trafficking The impact of new technologies on sexual

-behaviour: e.g. Youth Produced Sexual Imagery

-Teenage relationship abuse Substance abuse

-Gang/youth violence including initiation/hazing Domestic abuse/violence

-Female Genital Mutilation Forced marriage

-Fabricated/induced illness Poor parenting

-Online including grooming via social Peer on peer abuse networking, online gaming, video messaging Self-harm behaviours Children with mental health difficulties or illness Upskirting
+Neglect Physical abuse Emotional abuse Sexual abuse Bullying, including online and prejudice-based bullying Racist, disability and homophobic or transphobic abuse Gender based violence / violence against women and girls Radicalisation and /or extremist behaviour Child Sexual Exploitation and trafficking The impact of new technologies on sexual behaviour: e.g. Youth Produced Sexual imagery Teenage relationship abuse Substance abuse Gang / youth violence including initiation / hazing Domestic abuse / violence Female Genital Mutilation Forced Marriage Fabricated / induced illness Poor parenting Online including grooming via social networking, online gaming, video messaging Peer on peer abuse Self Harm behaviours Children with mental health difficulties or illness